zama-ai/fhevm/docs/getting_started/first_smart_contract.md

 #### How it works

 1.  **Configuring fhEVM**:\
-    The contract inherits from `MockZamaFHEVMConfig` which provides the necessary configuration for local development and testing.
+    The contract inherits from `SepoliaZamaFHEVMConfig` which provides the necessary configuration for local development and testing.
 This configuration includes the addresses of the TFHE library and Gateway contracts.

     When deploying to different networks, you can use the appropriate configuration:

     ```solidity
-    // For local testing
-    import { MockZamaFHEVMConfig } from "fhevm/config/ZamaFHEVMConfig.sol";
-    contract MyContract is MockZamaFHEVMConfig { ... }

     // For Sepolia testnet
     import { SepoliaZamaFHEVMConfig } from "fhevm/config/ZamaFHEVMConfig.sol";
     contract MyContract is SepoliaZamaFHEVMConfig { ... }

-    // For Ethereum (when ready)
-     import { EthereumZamaFHEVMConfig } from "fhevm/config/ZamaFHEVMConfig.sol";
-    contract MyContract is EthereumZamaFHEVMConfig { ... }
     ```

     The configuration handles setting up: